 Before you buy, determine how you plan to use your entertainment center.
 A versatile TV console can organize media, manage cables, and keep your setup looking like the clutter-free, gorgeous living room centerpiece you always wanted.
 If you’re looking for more than just a stand, you’re going to want to keep an eye out for the following features:

 - Cabinets – If you need discreet storage for gaming controllers, chargers, and mixed media, the more cabinet space you have, the better.
 A pair of doors concealing your excess cables and controllers also goes a long way to bringing order to your electronics hub.

-- Shelves – For those who like to show off decorative items or put their film collection on display, a set of shelves always does the trick.
+- Shelves – For those who like to decorate around their TV or put their film collection on display, a set of shelves always does the trick.
 We recommend finding a unit with adjustable shelves so you can customize your entertainment center to fit your needs.
 Take inventory of all your favorite electronics and media, and estimate how much bigger you think that collection will grow over the next few years before you buy.

 - Wire Management – Often overlooked is the ever-important wire management system.
 You don’t want to be bothered to drill your own holes into that beautiful new entertainment center so find one that has channels built into the back panel or the frame itself so you can easily run those eager-to-tangle cables into neat rows that stay out of sight and out of mind.

 - Lighting – A few built-in lights are great for helping you spot exactly what you’re looking for on movie night.
 They’re also great for adding a decorative touch to the TV stand, highlighting artwork and collectibles, or creating a dramatic effect around your new flat screen.